Team3128/3128-Odyssey/Common.md

 ## Github Submodule Guide
 ### What is a Submodule?
 <p> A Git Submodule is a specific folder or address within a repository or project that directs the contents of another respository into the specified file location.
 Submodules are overlooked by the Git machine unless the submodule is entered.
-When looking at changes throught Github Desktop, changes made inside the module will not be detected and must be handled through the console.<p>
+When looking at changes through Github Desktop, changes made inside the module will not be detected and must be handled through the console.<p>

 <p>The main component behind a Git Submodule is the `.gitmodules` file that can either be auto-generated or manually created.
-The contents of this file provides the necessary information Submodule setup in the project, but further steps are required to setup code usage.<p>
+The contents of this file provides the necessary information for Submodule setup in the project, but further steps are required to setup code usage.<p>

 The contents of the `.gitmodules`:
 ```